-Allison acts as coordinator for evaluation at the Center on Innovation in Learning at Temple University and has provided evaluation and planning support for several summer learning initiatives, including those funded by The Wallace Foundation and The John T. Gorman Foundation.
-She is a founder and vice chair of the board of directors at Baxter Academy for Technology and Science, Maine’s first charter high school.
-Allison has served as external adviser to the Bureau of Indian Education and guided that organization in the design and implementation of a system of support for schools across 23 states.
-In addition to providing evaluation services, Allison has done extensive work building the capacity of organizations to evaluate their own efforts for continuous improvement, including state education agencies, districts, schools, and foundation grantees.
+Allison is a founder and chair of the board of directors at Baxter Academy for Technology and Science, Maine’s first charter high school.
+She has served as external adviser to the Bureau of Indian Education and guided that organization in the design and implementation of a system of support for schools across 23 states.
+In addition to providing evaluation services, Allison has done extensive work building the capacity of organizations to evaluate their own efforts for continuous improvement, including state education agencies, districts, schools, nonprofits, and foundation grantees.

 Prior to her work as a consultant, Allison was the program director for research at the North Central Regional Educational Laboratory’s (now part of American Institutes for Research) Center for Data Systems and Development.
 Allison has also worked as an administrator and counselor for the City Colleges of Chicago, has worked in special education programs, and has extensive experience providing psychological diagnostic assessment and treatment services to children and families.
 She earned her Ph.D. in clinical psychology from the Illinois Institute of Technology and a bachelor’s in both psychology and Spanish from Lafayette College.
 Allison is a mother/stepmother of four children and resides in Kennebunk, Maine.

 Experience at Bellwether: policy research, program evaluation, evaluation capacity-building, foundation advising, quantitive analysis, performance metrics, social-emotional learning